openstack/panko/doc/source/install/manual.rst

    .. note::

-     CEILOMETER_SERVICE is the id of the service created by the first command and SERVICE_HOST is the host where the Ceilometer API is running.
-The default port value for ceilometer API is 8777.
+     PANKO_SERVICE is the id of the service created by the first command and SERVICE_HOST is the host where the Panko API is running.
+The default port value for panko API is 8777.
 If the port value has been customized, adjust accordingly.

 6. Choose and start the API server.

-   Ceilometer includes the ``ceilometer-api`` command.
+   Panko includes the ``panko-api`` command.
 This can be used to run the API server.
 For smaller or proof-of-concept installations this is a reasonable choice.
 For larger installations it is strongly recommended to install the API server in a WSGI host